 Gabriel Stulman’s restaurant is a West Village mainstay: It’s enjoyable and bumping at any time of day.
-At brunch, Jeffrey's Grocery's serves up excellent riffs on classic dishes, like eggs Benedict with crispy pork-belly rillette and French toast with apple jam.
-Weekday lunch means hearty crab-cake sandwiches and New England clam chowder, and a rotating dinner menu always includes the massive poached lobster spaghetti with clams, leeks, and tomato.
-All the food is cooked in the restaurant's small open kitchen (warning: you may leave smelling like your dinner), and the place also boasts a raw bar with oysters, king crab legs, littleneck clams, and marinated mussels.
-The Plateau de la Mer, a selection of raw shellfish, is a good way to start the meal: Out of all of Gabriel Stulman’s restaurants in the area, Jeffrey’s is the most focused on seafood.
-This restaurant also specializes in highbrow versions of hearty American favorites like nachos, po' boy sandwiches, and fried chicken.
+At brunch, it serves up excellent riffs on classic dishes, like smoked salmon benedict with baby spinach, charred tomato, and hollandaise or pancakes with candied pecans, whipped cream, and syrup.
+Weekday lunch means hearty crab-and-avocado toast, and a rotating dinner menu often includes the massive poached lobster spaghetti with clams, leeks, and tomato.
+The grocery has long since been cut, but the place also boasts a raw bar with oysters, king-crab legs, littleneck clams, and marinated mussels.
+The Plateau de la Mer, a selection of raw shellfish, is a good way to start the meal: Out of all of Gabriel Stulman’s restaurants in the area, Jeffrey’s is the most focused on seafood with dishes like whole roasted dourade, fish ‘n’ chips, and yellowfin carpaccio.
 There’s a big bar scene here, and since the restaurant’s pretty small, you’ll want to linger after your meal and enjoy a few of the stellar cocktails.
-Thursday through Saturday, it’s open until 2 a.m., serving a special late-night menu of oysters, nachos, cheese, and a braised brisket sandwich.
+Thursday through Saturday, it’s open until 2 a.m., serving a special late-night menu with the pastrami burger, grilled pimento-cheese sandwich, and full raw bar on offer.
 But even though it can get loud and rowdy, it still feels like a charming, intimate neighborhood diner.